tolgaduzenli/DesignPatterns/README.md

             * Observer defines a one to many dependency between objects so that when one object changes state, all its dependents are notified and update automaticly.
     Chapter 3 Contains
+        OO Principles
+            * Class should be open for extension but closed for modification.
+Open Close Principle.
+        OO Patterns
+            * Attached additional responsibilities to an object dynamically.
+Decorators provide a flexible alternative to sub-classing for extending functionality.
+    Chapter 4 Contains